 If you like to explore local markets, I featured a list of 12 special markets all across India that might be interesting for you.

 Disclaimer: I’m a book lover, so I couldn’t skip this point in the offbeat experiences list.
 If you are an “old school” like me and prefer holding a real book than a virtual one, you will enjoy Sunday market in Daryaganj.
 This is a 2 km road filled with books from both sides.
 You can find literally any book that can come to your head for the throwaway prices.
 Some books are sold per kilo while other books are sold per item.

-Though shopping is not an offbeat thing to do in Delhi, some markets mentioned here are surely offbeat.
-In Delhi you can find the top brands to shop from the Connaught Place or GK.
+Though shopping is not an offbeat thing to do in Delhi, some markets mentioned here are rarely visited by people who don’t live in Delhi.
+In Delhi, you can find the top brands to shop from the Connaught Place or GK.
 But the actual fun of shopping in India is in the chaos of local markets, where you can find stuff for dirt cheap price.

-14. Offbeat Delhi Flea Markets
+15. Offbeat Delhi Flea Markets